Fishing From the Historic Belize River Lodge, Belize’s First Fishing Lodge

 Central Belize fishing is a matter of preference.
 Whether you prefer to fly-fish or spin cast to your target species or fish the Flats or rivers; Belize River Lodge provides the best fishing Belize has to offer while fishing the Caribbean!

 Below are generalities that are found at Belize River Lodge.
 The sizes listed are most common; however, smaller and bigger fish can always be seen and sometimes caught.
 The months listed are when these fish are most commonly seen or fished for.
-Please remember that as we fish the Flats when the weather allows and fish the rivers the rest of the time, the best time for a fishing trip is when you make the time to go fishing!”
+Please remember that as we fish year round and fish the Flats when the weather allows and the rivers the rest of the time, the best time for a fishing trip is when you make the time to go fishing!

 1=Good 2=Better 3=Best